 How many employees are there at Revology?

-As of December 2017, the company has 28 employees, including a six-member management team with extensive OEM experience from brands including Ford, Chrysler, Honda, Nissan, and VW.
+As of May 2023, the company has 90 employees, including a eight-member management team with extensive OEM experience from brands including Ford, Honda, BMW, and Nissan.

 How many cars have been delivered so far, and how many cars are in production?

 Revology Mustangs have been purchased by enthusiasts in the U.S., Europe and Asia, who are attracted by a vehicle that combines the revered design of the original with the latest hardware and technology.
-As of the end of 2017, Revology Cars had delivered 17 cars to clients in the U.S. and around the world.
-At any given time, the company has eight cars in production.
+As of May 2023, Revology Cars had delivered 160 cars to clients in the U.S. and around the world.
+At any given time, the company has 25-30 cars in production.
 To see our builds, please check our Revology Registry page.

 What is the production lead time and is there any backlog?

-Vehicle production takes about six months.
-As of the end of 2017, the company has an order backlog of about five months, which equates to a total order-to-delivery time of about 11 months.
+Vehicle production takes about 6 months.
+As of May 2023, the company has an order backlog of about 3-4 months, which equates to a total order-to-delivery time of about 9-10 months.